peterorpete/VSCode-snippets-and-stuff/README.md

 # VSCode-snippets-and-stuff
-A place to put useful tips and hacks i learn for VScode
+A place to put useful tips and hacks i learn for VSCode